s3ql/s3ql/rst/faq.rst

 When choosing a block size, you have to find a balance between these two effects.
-The bigger the size, the less requests will be used, but the more data is transfered uselessly.
+The bigger the size, the less requests will be used, but the more data is transferred uselessly.
 The smaller the size, the more requests will be used, but less traffic will be wasted.

 Generally you should go with the default unless you have a good reason